niccdias/markdown-cv/index.md

 Honors Thesis: “Resolving adult attachment theory and relational dialectics: Is the need for independence always present?”

 Graduated with Highest Honors.
 Dean’s Honor List for 8 quarters.
 Phi Beta Kappa and Phi Kappa Phi.

-## Research Employment
-`Present` **Postdoctoral Fellow, Department of Political Science, Aarhus University**

-Co-authoring research with the PARTYOPINION project on how citizens use party cues to infer information about public policies.

-`2017–19` **Researcher, Shorenstein Center on Media Politics and Public Policy, Harvard Kennedy School of Government**

-Led research undertaken by the Center’s anti-misinformation initiative, the Information Disorder (ID) Lab, and helped devise the social-network monitoring processes for the Lab.

-`2017` **First Draft News, Senior Research Fellow**

-Led research on social bots targeting the 2017 UK General Election, devised social-network monitoring processes for First Draft's election projects, and wrote editorials and teaching materials.